Best E-bike Cycling Tour in Taipei - Includes Local Food & Drinks

 The One Tour You Shouldn't Miss in Taipei

-If it’s your first time in Taipei and not sure where to begin — this ride is where you start.
+If it’s your first time in Taipei — this is where you start.

-We’re the team behind Surcle — a group of bike lovers, designers, and curious locals who believe the best way to feel a city is to ride through it.
+We are a team who believes the best way to experience a city is to ride through it.

 This isn’t a typical bike tour.
-It's a thoughtfully designed experience that gives you an insider’s view of the city: from bustling markets to quiet alleys, neighborhood temples to local cafés, you’ll see how Taipei wakes up, eats, and flows through the day.
+It’s a thoughtfully designed experience that gives you an insider’s view of Taipei — from vibrant street life to quiet neighborhoods, you’ll see how the city wakes up, eats, and flows through the day.

-We start with a Taiwanese breakfast, then glide through hidden backstreets and cultural spots, sharing the stories behind the places we visit.
-It’s a slow, immersive journey full of small surprises—connecting you with the heartbeat of Taipei.
+We start with a Taiwanese breakfast, then ride through hidden streets and cultural spots, sharing the stories behind the places we visit and uncovering layers of Taipei’s history.
+By the end, you’ll start to understand how these influences shape everyday life.

-Perfect for design lovers, food explorers, slow travelers, and anyone who wants to understand Taipei beyond the postcard version.
+Perfect for design lovers, food explorers, slow travelers, and anyone who wants to experience Taipei beyond the postcard version.

 Small group only.
 Premium E-bike and gear — no sweat, just pure adventure.